hgeorge82/Engineering_4_Notebook/README.md

 ### Code
 ![Code](https://github.com/hgeorge82/Engineering_4_Notebook/blob/main/raspberry-pi/Intro.py)
 ### Reflection
 This assignment was fairly simple but I made it harder than it needed to be.
 It's been a while since i've done code, specifically circuit python so it took me a while to get the hang of it.
-Once I
+Once I recalled parts of it, I figured it out.
 &nbsp;

 ## Raspberry_Pi_Lights